therkildsen-lab/data-processing/lcwgs_data_processing.md

 ## Demultiplex

 If your fastq file has not been demultiplex and if the barcodes are part of the fastq headers, use the following line to demultiplex.
 Replace the items in quotes with appropriate paths and names.
-An example of this being used can be found [here](https://github.com/therkildsen-lab/sucker/blob/master/markdowns/data_processing.md).
-An example of the barcode list can be found [here](https://github.com/therkildsen-lab/sucker/blob/master/sample_lists/barcode_list_lane_1.txt).
+An example of this workflow can be found [here](https://github.com/therkildsen-lab/sucker/blob/master/markdowns/data_processing.md).

+Each line in the barcode list should be in the format of `i7sequence+i5sequence`, and an example of such a barcode list can be found [here](https://github.com/therkildsen-lab/sucker/blob/master/sample_lists/barcode_list_lane_1.txt).

 See [demuxbyname.sh](https://github.com/BioInfoTools/BBMap/blob/master/sh/demuxbyname.sh) for details.